aergoio/guide/source/smart-contracts/lua/guide.md

 ./aergocli contract call --amount=10 <sender> <contract> NotReceiveAergo  # fail
 ```

-### SQL
+## SQL

 Aergo smart contract has `db` library that supports SQL features.

-> Note: The db package is only available on private networks.
+> Note: The db package is only available on private networks (https://sqltestnet.aergoscan.io/).

 The below code is a example of creating table and insert a row using `db.exec()`